UnicycleBloke/yagl/README.md

 Strings in GRF files can be encoded in either not-quite-Latin1 or not-quite-UTF8 (prefixed with an upper case thorn character: **Þ**).
 In both cases the strings may contain binary control codes which have special functions when the strings are rendered in-game.

 Strings are converted to a human-readable pure-UTF8 format when generating YAGL.
-All the control codes are replaced with escaped string names (e.g. `"{blue}This text is blue. {red} This text is red."`).
+All the control codes are replaced with escaped string names (e.g. `"{blue}This text is blue. {red}This text is red."`).
 Braces are used to escape control sequences, and a double open brace is used to create a literal single open brace.
 Double quotes are escaped with `{dq}` as this symbol is used to delimit strings in YAGL.
 Double quotes are not special characters in GRF strings.

 The string conversion is done in two stages.